-On January 31, 2012, the Port Authority designated the interest rate swap in a hedging relationship with an original credit facility of \$11,250.
+On January 31, 2012, the Port Authority designated the 1st interest rate swap in a hedging relationship with an original credit facility of \$11,250.
 Prospective and retrospective hedge effectiveness is assessed on these hedges using a hypothetical derivative method.
 The hypothetical derivative assessment involves comparing the effect of changes in interest rates each period on the changes in fair value of both the actual and hypothetical derivative.
 The effective portion of the interest rate swap is recorded in other comprehensive income until the forecasted transaction occurs.
 Where applicable, the fair value of the derivative has been adjusted to account for the Port Authority's credit risk.

-In July 2016, the Port Authority designated the interest rate swap in a hedging relationship with an original credit facility of \$7,998.
+In July 2016, the Port Authority designated 2nd the interest rate swap in a hedging relationship with an original credit facility of \$7,998.
 Prospective and retrospective hedge effectiveness is assessed on these hedges using a hypothetical derivative method.
 The hypothetical derivative assessment involves comparing the effect of changes in interest rates each period on the changes in fair value of both the actual and hypothetical derivative.
 The effective portion of the interest rate swap is recorded in other comprehensive income until the forecasted transaction occurs.
 Where applicable, the fair value of the derivative has been adjusted to account for the Port Authority's credit risk.

 The hedges were designated as cash flow hedges, with the hedge designations continuing in effect for subsequent refinancing.
 Based on an evaluation of the new credit agreement entered into in May 2019, the Port Authority determined that these instruments continue to qualify for hedge designation as the original cash flows under hedge (the "hedge items") continue to be in place under the new credit agreement.
+The amending agreement negotiated in 2020, as described in Note 8(a) does not have any impact on this assessment.